$\mathbb{A}^1$-curves on log smooth varieties: Log comb construction

-\begin{remark} If $\uf$ can be lifted to a stable log map $f: C/S \to X$, then the base monoid $\ocM_{S}$ will automatically satisfy the conditions in Lemma \ref{lem:graph-obs}.
-Such property of $\ocM$ is called {\em admissible} as in \cite{Chen}.
-This lemma shows that the obstruction on the level of the monoid vanishes. \end{remark}
+\begin{remark}\Yi{expand, 3.60: Qile:expanded!} If $\uf$ can be lifted to a stable log map $f: C/S \to X$, then the base monoid $\ocM_{S}$ will automatically satisfy the conditions in Lemma \ref{lem:graph-obs}. \R{ In fact, the image of the generator $1 \in N_i$ under $\theta$ corresponds to infinitesimally the smoothing parameter of the node $r_i$.
+The log lift $f$ has a node $r_i$ if and only if $\theta(1) \neq 0$.